Samsung teases Galaxy Z Fold2 with bigger screens

 Samsung's Galaxy Z Fold2 will come in Mystic Black and Mystic Bronze finishes, with Samsung once again partnering with iconic New York fashion house Thom Browne for a limited Galaxy Z Fold2 Thom Browne Edition.

 Samsung has chosen to tease the Galaxy Z Fold2 rather than reveal its full specification at Galaxy Unpacked – it has kept quiet on the device's internals, release date and price.
-We should know more next month, but in the meantime we are left to mull over leaks and rumours of a 120Hz screen and absence of a S Pen.
+Samsung promises to share more information on 1st September, the date that pre-orders open.

 MORE: